-This may be an anxiety trigger because you believe that no one should see or think of you as an anxious person.
+This may be an anxiety trigger because you believe that no one should ever see or think of you as an anxious person.

-If those labels are going to prevent you from getting what you want, then we suggest you ensure that what you say you want is actually what you want.
-If it is, you can then focus your time and energy on eliminating the anxiety triggers causing you to be anxious in the moments that truly matter to you.
+If those labels are going to prevent you from getting what you want, be sure that what you say you want, is actually what you want.
+If it is, you can then focus your time and energy on eliminating the anxiety triggers causing you to be anxious in the moments you care about.
 We have resources to help you eliminate those triggers.
-You may also want to reflect on whether the environment or people you’re dealing with to get what you want is the right fit for you.

 Eliminating the trigger

-Ultimately, you have to become ok with the possibility of others seeing or thinking (correctly or incorrectly) you’re anxious now.
-If you don’t ok this to yourself, you are in essence saying those are reasons for you to be anxious which makes your brain register those situations as things to trigger bodily anxiety for.
-Once you come to a place where you’re ok with people seeing you anxious, despite you not wanting them to think or see that, you can focus your time and energy on eliminating any anxiety triggers that are or would cause you to be anxious in someone’s presence.
+Ultimately, you have to become ok(aka accept) with the possibility of others seeing or thinking (correctly or incorrectly) you’re anxious.
+If you don’t accept this, you are, in essence, saying those are reasons for you to be anxious, which makes your brain register those situations as things to trigger bodily anxiety for.
+Once you come to a place where you’re ok with people seeing you anxious, despite you not wanting them to think or see that, you can focus your time and energy on eliminating your anxiety triggers.

 This can be helpful because eliminating your triggers is what’s going to address the root problem of you getting anxious in front of others.
 The fewer triggers you have, the less anxiety you’ll experience by yourself or with others.